 Your organization policies restrict you from accessing OpsRamp from your current IP.

-In the Auto Monitoring Resources section, select Yes or No to set automatic monitoring of your resources.
+In the Log Management section, select Yes or No to enable or disable log management.

 In the Availability Settings section, select the option as required: